rohan-paul/Movie-Finder-React-Native/README.md

 ```

-Now after the above command the Metro bundler will start and it will say **Done** .
-Now in Terminal open a new tab in same project path.
+Now the above command will start the Metro bundler in Terminal you see **Done** .
+Now in Terminal open a new tab in same project root path.

 And run Command